-Norway's efforts to prevent and combat terrorism are based on the White Paper on Global security challenges in Norway's foreign policy from 2015 and the Government's Action Plan on Preventing Radicalization and Violent Extremism from 2014.
+Norway's efforts to prevent and combat terrorism are based on the White Paper on Global security challenges in Norway's foreign policy from 2015, the Government's revised National Counter Terrorism Strategy from 2022 and the previous Government's Action Plan on Preventing Radicalization and Violent Extremism from 2014.
 The latter has been revised several times, including a full revision in 2020.
-Both documents underline the importance of relevant United Nations conventions and Security Council resolutions.
+The documents underline the importance of relevant United Nations conventions and Security Council resolutions.

-Nationally, the Government's Action Plan on Preventing Radicalization and Violent Extremism addresses the issues through a whole-of-government approach.
+The national Action Plan on Preventing Radicalization and Violent Extremism addresses the issues through a whole-of-government approach.
 There is an emphasis on early prevention and strengthening local preventive work.
 Norway has strengthened the role of the police and security service, passed new legislation and increased the police and security services' budgets.
 The government has emphasized the need for a close cooperation among different government agencies and local communities to prevent terrorism.
-As a result, we have seen increased awareness as well as enhanced capacity at all levels to handle these challenges.
+As a result, there has been an increased awareness as well as enhanced capacity at all levels to handle these challenges.
 Many Norwegian communities have developed comprehensive, multi-stakeholder and inclusive CVE-approaches.